-- Oral-B GLIDE THREADER, floss threaders for under bridges, splints, and/or braces.
+- Oral-B Glide Pro-Health Threader Floss, floss under bridges, splints, and/or braces, click here.

 - OTHER, floss holders, toothpicks, Stimudents, etc.

 - SALT WATER, more effective than mouthwash any day.
 A saturated solution (4 teaspoons table salt / pint of water, or 1 teaspoon in 4 ounces of water) swished between teeth for at least a minute.
 More effective because: much more comfortable and tolerable, antibacterial, no alcohol, easily available, cheaper.
 Time of day doesn’t matter, often leaving it premixed in the shower is very helpful (pint bottle with a sport top).

 - THERASOL, antibacterial (ethoxylated tertiary amine and capryl/capramidopropylbetaine).
 Special order, click here.

 - PEROXYL, diluted, mild mint flavored hydrogen peroxide (1.5%), no alcohol.

-NOTE, no longer than 2 weeks – PerioGard, Peridex, chlorhexidine gluconate.
-Although these products are antibacterial, the side effects of increased tartar and stain are substantial, AND there is an equally effective solution without those side effects, TheraSol.
+NOTE, try to limit use to 2 weeks – PerioGard, Peridex, chlorhexidine gluconate.
+Although these products are antibacterial, the side effects of increased tartar and stain can be substantial, and there is an equally effective solution without those side effects, TheraSol.

 - Waterpik® (model WP-660, White Aquarius) With baking soda, two teaspoons per full reservoir at the highest pressure setting that is comfortable, click here.